 How do you control shoppers between the house and detached garage?
 Each sale has it’s own interesting anomalies.
 This one can be addressed by staffing the garage and having the staff person write down what people want to purchase.
 They take the receipt to the cashier station to pay, then return to the garage to collect their item with a sold receipt.
-We have had 2 cashiers at past sales, but this is an added service, at an added cost.

 How do you display items in a garage?
 In the garage and in the house, items will be displayed on any available furniture, as well as on tables that S&H provides.

 If the garage door has to be closed to control customer traffic, how would you provide enough light for customers to shop?
-We would provide ample lighting.
+We provide ample lighting.

 What percentage of items do you put a price tag on?
 90% Items are priced individually, the rest may fall into categories such as records, linens, cds, dvds, clothes, etc. which are placed on a pricing sheet that is hung all around the house.

 How many check-outs would be provided?
 Typically just 1.
-We have done 2 in the past, however, we charge an extra fee for this service.

 What is your pricing philosophy?
 Day 1 is priced as is (with some negotiation) and day 2 at 50% off, typically.
 If there is a 3rd day, items may go as low as 75% off.